A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: The Mackey--Zimmer representation theorem for ergodic extensions

 We finally come to the main result of our article which is a converse of Theorem \ref{skewdiscr} for relatively ergodic extensions. \begin{theorem} Let $J \colon (\uY;S) \rightarrow (\uX;T)$ be a relatively ergodic extension of measure-preserving systems with relative discrete spectrum.
 Then there are \begin{enumerate}[(i)] \item a topological dynamical system $(L;\psi)$, \item an open compact group bundle $p \colon H \rightarrow L_{\fix}$, \item an open core-free closed subgroup bundle $p|_U \colon U \rightarrow L_{\fix}$ of $p$, \item an ergodic relative cocycle $c \colon G \times L \rightarrow H$, and \item a normal invariant measure $\mu_L \in \mathrm{P}^\psi(L)$ on $L$, \end{enumerate} such that the induced relative skew-product extension

 is isomorphic to $J$. \end{theorem} \begin{remark} Our result is in the spirit of Ellis' version of the Mackey--Zimmer theorem representing an extension with relative discrete spectrum as a (relative) skew-product extension over the Stone model of the factor system (see \cite[Theorem 5.36]{ellis}, see also \cite[Theorem 5.3]{jamneshan2019fz}).
 When working with an at most countable group $G$ and standard Borel probability spaces $\uX$ and $\uY$ one can expect to deduce a representation over the original space $\uY$ from Theorem \ref{mz} similar to the one of Austin (see \cite[Proposition 5.7]{austin-fund}) by applying \cite[Proposition 3.2]{jt19} to obtain concrete measure-preserving maps (cf. the discussion in \cite[Section 11]{jt20}).
-We leave the details to the interested reader. \end{remark} We need the following auxiliary result. \begin{lemma} Let $H$ be a compact group, $[\pi] \in \hat{H}$ and $f_1, \dots, f_d$ be an orthonormal subset of $C_{[\pi]}$.
-Then $\|f_i\|_{\mathrm{C}(H)}\leq \dim(\pi)^2$ for all $i \in \{1, \dots, d\}$. \end{lemma} \begin{proof} Set $n \coloneqq \dim(\pi)$.
-If $(\pi_{jk})_{j,k}$ is a matrix representation of $[\pi]$, then the numbers $(f_i|\pi_{jk})_{\mathrm{L}^2(H)}$ for $i \in \{1, \dots, d\}$ and $j,k \in \{1, \dots, n\}$ are bounded by $1$ as they are entries of a unitary matrix.
-We therefore obtain
+We leave the details to the interested reader. \end{remark} We need the following auxiliary result. \begin{lemma} Let $H$ be a compact group and $[\pi] \in \hat{H}$.
+Then